CopernicaMarketingSoftware/Documentation/SMTPeter/json-vs-post.md

 The following code shows an example communication between a client application and SMTPeter.
 For this example, we have truncated the data that is actually sent.
-If you send the following data to the REST API of
-SMTPeter:

 ```text
 POST /v1/send?access_token=YOUR_API_TOKEN HTTP/1.0